trilinos/Trilinos/cmake/std/atdm/README.md

 <a name="system_name"/>

-**`<system_name>`**: Typically, the system name is determined automatically by examining the `hostname` or other files on the system and matching to known hosts.
+**`<system_name>`**: Typically, the system name is determined automatically by examining the `hostname`, standard system env vars, or other files on the machine and matching to a known supported system.
 Therefore, it is typically not necessary to specify `<system_name>` in the `<build-name>` keys string.
 But there are some cases where more then one `<system_name>` env are supported on the same machine.
-For example, on CEE LAN RHEL6 machines, both the <a href="#sems-rhel6-environment">SEMS RHEL6 env</a> and <a href="#cee-rhel6-environment">CEE RHEL6 env</a> are supported.
+For example, on CEE LAN RHEL6 machines, both the <a href="#sems-rhel6-environment">sems-rhel6</a> and <a href="#cee-rhel6-environment">cee-rhel6</a> environments are supported.
 On these CEE LAN RHEL6 machines, when `cee-rhel6` is included in `<build-name>`, then the `cee-rhel6` env will be selected.
 But if `sems-rhel6` is included in the build name or no system name is given, then the `sems-rhel6` env will be selected by default on such machines.
+Likewise for CEE LAN RHEL7 machines with the <a href="#sems-rhel6-environment">sems-rhel7</a> and <a href="#cee-rhel6-environment">cee-rhel6</a> environments.
+And if `spack-rhel` is included in `<build-name>`, then the <a href="#spack-rhel-environment">spack-rhel</a> will attempted to be loaded.

 <a name="kokkos_arch"/>